Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 Here’s an example:

-If you are currently enrolled in higher education to advance your studies within the nursing field that should be listed on your resume and stated that the degree is pending or in progress.
-However, if you started a graduate degree program, never finished and do not plan on finishing, it is unnecessary to include on the resume.
+If you are currently enrolled in higher education to advance your studies within the nursing field, that should be listed on your resume and state that the degree is pending or in progress.
+However, if you started a graduate degree program, never finished, and do not plan on finishing, it is unnecessary to include it on the resume.

-Lastly, nurses do not need to include their high school diploma on their resume.
-The nursing profession requires completion of higher education and therefore, your higher degree trumps your diploma.
+Nurses do not need to include their high school diplomas on their resumes.
+The nursing profession requires completion of higher education, and therefore, your higher degree trumps your diploma.

 In this section, you can include:

-- Awards and recognitions that are specific to the hospital or facility where you work.
-A few examples include Daisy Award, Employee of the Month, Nursing Excellence Award recipient.
+- Awards and recognitions that are specific to the hospital or facility where you work, e.g. the Daisy Award, Employee of the Month, and Nursing Excellence Award

 We suggest the following format: Title, organization, year